 Confused by indecision, Iris tripped over her own feet.
-It felt like time stopped, leaving Iris airborne with arms flailing out to grab something to steady herself.
+It felt like time had stopped, leaving Iris airborne, arms flailing around her and searching for something to steady herself with.

-Then she fell.
-Iris's hands found the top of a pole, but that's all she was hanging on with.
-Her legs were dangling, useless.
-There were no cracks in the pole, no footholds.
+Then she fell in what seemed to be slow motion.
+Iris's hands found the top of a pole.
+She gripped the edge with all the strength she had left.
+Her legs dangled, useless.
+There were no cracks in the pillar, no footholds.
 Her fingers were slipping.

-Iris didn't know what would happen if she got to the last pole, but she thought it would be better than falling into a dark pit.
+Iris didn't know what would happen if she got to the last pole, but she thought it would be better than falling into an endless dark pit.

-For a moment, she just dangled there, wondering how long she would hold on.
-It seemed like an eternity, her fingers becoming hot and moist from gripping the edge of the pole so tightly.
+For a moment, she just hung there, wondering how long she could hold on.
+It seemed like an eternity.
+Her fingers became hot and moist from gripping the edge of the pole so tightly.
 Each second felt like an hour, each minute a day.
-But Iris she didn't have the strength to pull herself back up.
+Iris didn't think she had the strength to pull herself back up.

 She didn't have enough time to think about what was at the bottom of the pit, or even if there was a bottom, or about how it would feel to die, or if anyone cared she would die, or any thoughts someone would think before they died.

-She had been falling for only a few seconds when some unknown force threw her upward until she landed safely back on the first pole.
+She had been falling for only a few seconds when some unknown force threw her up until she landed safely back on the first pole.

 Iris stood on that pole, trying to comprehend what happened.
 Her head was spinning with confusion.
 Suddenly she felt sick and threw up.
 She knelt on the platform, trying to calm herself and taking deep breaths.